roshinpv1/archlens/archlens-app/CLEANUP_SUMMARY.md

 ## 📋 **Remaining Files**

-All remaining files are **actively used** in the CloudArch application:
+All remaining files are **actively used** in the CloudArc application:

 - ✅ **Core functionality** - All API routes, components, services
 - ✅ **Configuration** - Build, lint, type checking